Kong/lua-resty-events/README.md

 ----
 `syntax: ok, err = ev:publish(target ,source, event, data)`

-Will post a new event. `source` and `event` are both strings. `data` can be anything (including `nil`) as long as it is (de)serializable by the cjson or other module.
+Will post a new event. `target` `source` and `event` are all strings. `data` can be anything (including `nil`) as long as it is (de)serializable by the cjson or other module.

-If the `unique` parameter is provided then only one worker will execute the event, the other workers will ignore it.
-Also any follow up events with the same `unique` value will be ignored (for the `unique_timeout` period specified to [configure](#configure)).
+The `target` parameter could be:

-The process executing the event will not necessarily be the process posting the event.
+* "all": the event will be broadcasted to all workers.

-The return value will be `true` when the event was successfully posted or `nil + error` in case of failure.

-The same as [publish](#publish) except that the event will be local to the worker process, it will not be broadcasted to other workers.
+* "current": the event will be local to the worker process, it will not be broadcasted to other workers.
 With this method, the `data` element will not be serialized.
+* any unique hash: the event will be send to only one worker.
+Also any follow up events with the same hash value will be ignored (for the `unique_timeout` period specified to [configure](#configure)).

+The return value will be `true` when the event was successfully published or `nil + error` in case of failure.

 *Note*: the worker process sending the event, will also receive the event!
 So if the eventsource will also act upon the event, it should not do so from the event